 Blogging is a journey, not a destination.
-On that premise, here are some of the steps taken in January to get this blog off the ground.
+Here are some of the steps I’ve taken recently to get The Computer Mouse off the ground.

 The road ahead

-There is plenty of stuff to do to get this site into shape.
-Last year, after changing to this domain name, I switched hosts and then finally changed to WordPress.
-I don’t intend to have ads on this site, although it will be OK for writers to link to their own app or author page if they want, plus include the occasional useful affiliate link to recommended apps, hardware, or services.
+There is plenty of stuff to do to get this blog into shape.
+That’s the enjoyable part!
+Last year, after changing the domain name to the computer mouse, I switched hosts and finally changed to WordPress.
+I don’t intend to have unsightly ads here.
+However, it’s OK for any writers or devs who contribute to link to their own page if they want, plus include a computer-related affiliate link to recommended apps, hardware, or services.

 F5 – Refresh

-Instead of posting a new post per update (which would go to the top of the blog on the home page), we’ll probably just be updating this page.
-So, if you’re curious about this old guy’s technical fumblings, or what goes into setting up a blog, just refresh or revisit this page.
+Instead of posting a new post per site update, I’ll probably just be updating this page.
+So, refresh or revisit this page if you’re curious about this noobie blogger’s technical fumblings or what goes into setting up a blog.

-With all of that out of the way, here are some of the things that have been going on here recently to get this blog off the ground.
+With the above honesty out of the way, here are some steps I’ve taken to get this blog off the ground.

 As it happens, though, I haven’t implemented Awesome Font yet.
 I’m still testing it and other options (SVG, other font families, etc.) from a page speed (and visual) perspective.
 Anyone who likes to test page loading speed knows that it can get quite addictive, even if it is rather pointless a lot of the time.

 The WordPress plugin WP Rocket is a paid caching plugin that instantly improves page loading speed.
 Before that, I used a popular free plugin to get reasonably good speeds, but as the saying goes, `You get what you pay for.’
 See How to Make Your Website Faster!